dcrankshaw/datascience-sp14/lab6/r-lab.md

 > Before you start, make sure you install R. You can do this in your VM by running
 > `sudo apt-get -y install r-base`

+Remember to fill out the response form at http://goo.gl/7kUpAb !

 ## Introducing R

 R is both a programming language and a software environment and is primarily targetted